xycabcd/no-video-suggest/README.md

 ## File naming

-All files should come with the domain or url it matches as the file name
+All files should come with the domain or url it matches as the file name.
+Slashes should become ":"s, and a "-" should be added after the name, before the extension.